unomena/djangosaml2idp/docs/installation.rst

         }
     }

+The keys of this dict are the Service Provider ID's.
+The IdP will only respond to SP ID's which are present in this mapping.
+For the values, see the `configuration` section in the docs.

-That's all for the IdP configuration.
-Assuming you run the Django development server on localhost:8000, you can get its metadata by visiting http://localhost:8000/idp/metadata/.
+That's all for the required IdP configuration.
+Assuming you run the Django development server on localhost:8000, you can get its metadata by visiting <http://localhost:8000/idp/metadata/>.
 Use this metadata xml to configure your SP.
-Place the metadata xml from that SP in the location specified in the config dict (sp_metadata.xml in the example above).
+Place the metadata xml from that SP in the location specified in the IdP config dict above (sp_metadata.xml in the example above).

 .. _pysaml2_configuration: https://github.com/rohe/pysaml2/blob/master/doc/howto/config.rst